 Top 10 Crime Thriller Movies That Are Underrated

 Thriller is a vast genre.
 Within it, you have several sub-genres like romantic thriller, sci-fi thriller, psychological thriller.
 All of them popular in their own right.
 And then, there is crime thriller.
-Possibly, the most fascinating of all genres of cinema.
+It is possibly the most fascinating of all genres of cinema.
 While you might be familiar with popular crime thriller movies like ‘Se7en’, we decided today to list down crime thrillers that are not as popular.
 Here is the list of top crime thrillers that are grossly underrated.
-You can watch some of these best crime thriller movies on Netflix, Hulu, or Amazon Prime.

 10. Flightplan (2005)